Cloud & AI — cost + abuse control

 Two fair fears, answered straight — because the honest answer is what makes the savings believable.

 The fastest way to know if this is worth your time.
-Forward a recent cloud invoice (or a cost-explorer export) and I send back a one-page estimate of your flat-rate cost and your likely annual savings — with the egress line broken out.
+Forward a recent cloud invoice or Cost Explorer export — or just describe your AI setup (which models, where the keys live, what's capped) — and I send back a one-page read: where the meter can run away, where you're fail-open or abusable, and the highest-leverage fix.
+On the cloud side that includes your likely flat-rate cost with the egress line broken out.
 No obligation, no sales call.

 Prefer email?
-Send your bill straight to ami@smallestbusiness.com.
-I reply within one business day.
-Your bill is read by me and never shared.
+Send it straight to ami@smallestbusiness.com.
+Read by me, never shared.

 The person who reads your bill is the same person who designs the migration, carries it out, and runs the servers afterwards — month after month.
 No account managers, no handoffs, no junior doing the work a brochure promised a senior would.
 I'm not a reseller and not an affiliate — I make money when your infrastructure gets cheaper and stays boring, not when you buy more of something.
 The base keeps the lights on; the savings share means my upside only grows when yours does.

 And I don't just advise — I build.
 Most people who cut cloud bills are cost analysts: they hand you a report, and you still need an engineer to do the move.
-I've spent more than 20 years building the software itself — databases, web backends, and the security-sensitive parts like logins and key management — so I can plan the migration and carry it out, including your database, the part most teams are afraid to touch.
+I've spent more than 20 years building the software itself — databases, web backends, and the security-sensitive parts like logins, key management, and rate limiting — so I can plan the migration and carry it out, including your database, the part most teams are afraid to touch.
+That same base — caps, auth, key handling, fail-closed systems — is exactly what putting a ceiling and guardrails on an AI feature takes, which is why the AI work is an extension of what I already do, not a pivot away from it.

 One engineer raises a fair question — what happens if I'm unavailable?
 I answer it head-on: everything I build is standard open-source you (or anyone) can run, fully documented, and yours — no lock-in to me, and the managed plan is cancel-anytime.
 Here's how I handle that, why one person is an advantage, and where I'm honest about the big dependencies (including Cloudflare) →